gulfstream/getdata-project/README.md

 * Uses the gsub function to removes all the parantheses.
 * Uses the gsub function to replaces all the shorthand with longhand.

-##### 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+##### 5. From the data set in step 4, creates a second, independent tidy data set with the average of each feature for each activity and each subject.

 * Opens the reshape2 library.
 * Creates a vector of all the column names from the data frame called varnames.